Mpho-Lemao/git-basic-exercises/README.md

 # Umuzi Git basics exercises!
-Some additional changes for the third commit
+- Some additional changes for the third commit
+- Random changes